microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 Angiogenesis is essential for skeletal development, bone healing, and regeneration.
 Improved non-destructive, three-dimensional (3D) imaging of the vasculature within bone tissue would benefit many research areas, especially implantology and tissue engineering.

-X-ray microtomography (microCT) is a well-suited non-destructive 3D imaging technique for bone morphology.
+X-ray microcomputed tomography (microCT) is a well-suited non-destructive 3D imaging technique for bone morphology.
 For microCT-based detection of vessels, it is paramount to use contrast enhancement.
 Limited differences in radiopacity between perfusion agents and mineralized bone make their distinct segmentation problematic and have been a major drawback of this approach.
 A decalcification step resolves this issue but inhibits the simultaneous assessment of bone microstructure and vascular morphology.